 Good installation practice is necessary to prevent any possibility of people getting electrical shocks from measurement systems.
-Instruments that have a mains power supply must be subject to normal rules about the condition of supply cables, clamping of wires, and earthing of all metal parts.
+Instruments that have a mains power supply must be subject to the normal rules about the condition of supply cables, clamping of wires, and earthing of all metal parts.
 However, most measurement systems operate at low voltages and so pose no direct threat unless parts of the system come into contact with mains conductors.
-This should be prevented by applying codes of practice that require all cabling for measurement systems be kept physically separate from that used for carrying mains voltages to equipment.
+This should be prevented by applying codes of practice that require that all cabling for measurement systems to be kept physically separate to that used for carrying mains voltages to equipment.
 Normally, this prohibits the use of the same trunking to house both signal wires and mains cables, although some special forms of trunking are available that have two separate channels separated by a metal barrier, thus allowing them to be used for both mains cables and signal wires.
 This subject is covered in depth in the many texts on electrical installation practice.

-12.3.1 Introduction to Safety Systems
+11.3.1 Introduction to Safety Systems

 The purpose of safety systems is to monitor parameter values in manufacturing plant and other systems and to make an effective response when plant parameters vary away from normal operating values and cause a potentially dangerous situation to develop.
-The response can be either to generate an alarm for the plant operator to take action or to take more direct action to shut down the plant automatically.
-The design and operation of safety systems are now subject to guidelines set by international standard IEC 61508.
+The response can either be to generate an alarm for the plant operator to take action or else to take more direct action to shut down the plant automatically.
+The design and operation of safety systems is now subject to guidelines set by the international standard IEC61508.